 Looking for a budget tour of Romania?
-This is a wonderful sightseeing experience of Transylvania and Bucovina Regions.
-Romania budget tour is the best deal you can have.
+This private tour is a wonderful sightseeing experience of two of the most famous regions of Romania: Transylvania and Bucovina Regions.
+If you plan to visit Romania, this budget tour is the best deal you can have.

 Bucovina Region is among the most attractive and frequently visited tourist areas on Romania’s map.
 It is home to one of the world’s greatest art treasures: the UNESCO World heritage sites of the Painted Monasteries of Bucovina.
 Bucovina is a place which some consider stuck in time, others look behind appearance and find the truth about this cradle of decency, kindness and love for God.